georgezbh/optionpricing/README.md

 Currently it can price:

-Vanilla options with Black-Scholes, binomial tree, PDE and Monte carlor simulation
+Vanilla options with Black-Scholes, binomial tree, PDE and Monte Carlo simulation

+Signle barrier (up & down) & (in & out) option with PDE and Monte Carlo

 Target redemption forward with Monte Carlo simulation

+Autocallable with Monte Carlo simulation

 All with constant volatility (which is obviously not true in reality)

 Next step:

-1. Add Autocallable in the library
-2. Start volatility smile management tool with Local vol and Henston model.
+Develop a volatility smile management tool with Local vol, Henston model and SABR model.